docusign/mobile-android-sdk/README.md

 * Syncing signed documents with DocuSign

 ## Credentials Needed
-Before getting started, an Integrator Key and valid Service User credentials are needed.
+Before getting started, an Integration Key and valid Service User credentials are needed.
 The SDK cannot be used without these.
-### Integrator Key
+### Integration Key
-To use any DocuSign SDK or the REST API, an Integrator Key is needed.
-Visit https://developers.docusign.com/ to obtain an Integrator Key if one does not already exist.
-Note that an Integrator Key is first provisioned on the DEMO environment, and then must be promoted to PROD when ready.
+To use any DocuSign SDK or the REST API, an Integration Key is needed.
+Visit https://developers.docusign.com/ to obtain an Integration Key if one does not already exist.
+Note that an Integration Key is first provisioned on the DEMO environment, and then must be promoted to PROD when ready.
 ### Email & Password
 To use the DocuSign Android SDK, credentials are necessary.
 That user's credentials are what should be used in the Authentication section below.